New York State Law

 has been issued pursuant to section 400.00 of the penal law.

-of insurance when designated as peace officers by the superintendent of
+as peace officers by the superintendent of financial services and acting

 48. New York state air base security guards when they are designated